The Benefits Involved

 Most likely, your product or service isn’t perfectly suited for everyone.
 As such, you should know and have a deep understanding of the concerns, needs, preference, and lifestyle specific to your target audience.
 Understanding your target audience can also help you give them the information they want and need in a way they will understand it.
 This can also help raise the personal connection between your brand and your consumer.

 2. Foster a personal connection between your brand and consumer:

-One of the main pillars to building and maintaining a successful brand presence is to develop a strong level of trust between your company and your client or consumer.
+One of the main pillars of building and maintaining a successful brand presence is to develop a strong level of trust between your company and your client or consumer.
 Maintaining impeccable customer service and speaking to your audience in a way they will respond to, not just the way you want to say something, can help this level of trust grow.

 3. Cultivate a strong story:

 It is important that your company’s story is cohesively defined because your mission, vision, and values are the stepping-stones to a compelling brand presence.
-If you are unsure of where to start begin by asking yourself, “How will my product or service help someone?” and “Why did I create it in the first place?”
+If you are unsure of where to start, begin by asking yourself, “How will my product or service help someone?” and “Why did I create it in the first place?”